Pauli Murray Residence

-A major strategist in the struggle for black and women’s rights, Pauli Murray (1910-1985) grew up in Durham, North Carolina (her childhood home has been preserved as the Pauli Murray Center for History and Social Justice and was designated a National Historic Landmark in 2017).
+A major strategist in the struggle for Black and women’s rights, Pauli Murray (1910-1985) grew up in Durham, North Carolina.
 She graduated from New York City’s Hunter College in 1933.
 In her twenties, Murray became aware of her attraction to women.
 Based on her reading of the sex theorists of the day, principally Havelock Ellis, she thought of herself as a more male than female “invert” or “pseudo-hermaphrodite.”
 She began experimenting with names, including “Pete,” “Dude,” and “Paul,” before settling on “Pauli” and dressed as a Boy Scout or young sailor on hitchhiking trips with girlfriends.

 In the 1940s, Murray earned a JD from Howard University and an LLM degree from the University of California’s Boalt Hall Law School.
 Returning to New York City in 1946, she worked with Bayard Rustin and George Houser in planning the Congress of Racial Equality’s (CORE) 1947 “Journey of Reconciliation,” which challenged racial segregation on interstate buses.
 A job with Charles L. Kellar, the Brooklyn attorney, who owned the building at 388 Chauncey Street, prompted her to move there in 1947.
 Until the mid-1950s, she shared her apartment with her two elderly aunts, Pauline Dame and Sallie F. Small.